pieroproietti/penguins-eggs/README.md

 sudo dpkg -i eggs_8.17.17-1_i386.deb
 ```

-Once eggs is installed you can add the [penguins-eggs-ppa](https://pieroproietti.github.io/penguins-eggs-ppa) reposiory with the command: ```sudo eggs tools ppa --install```
+Once eggs is installed you can add the [penguins-eggs-ppa](https://pieroproietti.github.io/penguins-eggs-ppa) repository with the command: ```sudo eggs tools ppa --install```

 #### Using penguins-eggs-ppa (stable version)